babundebade/cube/infrastructure/README.md

 # Infrastructure setup above OS level
+**Work in progress.
+Readme and terraform files will be updated.**

-All the apps i treat as infrastructure as basis for all the other apps.
+Apps/Services i treat infrastructure as basis for all the other apps.

 ## kinda working
 - [metallb](https://metallb.universe.tf/)